 A small and pretty bus is available, by a couple of euros to cover the distance.

-Not much money nor service and I always preferred to walk a little in the nice the park.
+Not much money nor service, and I always preferred to walk a little in the nice park.

 Bus n.
 434 takes a circular route from Sintra to various attractions in the area; including the National Palace, the Moorish Castle and the Pena Palace.

 Bus 435 stops near the Museo do Brinquedo and the National Palace (Sintra Vila) then goes to Quinta da Regaleira; to the Palace of Seteais and to Montserrate.